gmwendel/rat2py/readme.md

 ```

 Check snake.py and fastrat.cpp for details.
 An example for converting MC
-data into the format HITMAN uses is included inside examples/
+data into the format HITMAN uses is included by running command rat2hitman

 Dependencies
 ------------